raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 ### 7. Configuration on all 3 Lambda Functions

-- Change timeout to 15min and RAM to 512MB:
+- Change timeout to 15 min and RAM to 512MB:
     - Lambda -> Configuration -> General configuration

 - Create Environment Variables common for all the functions: